18 OKR Examples for Growth Teams (Real Data)

 • Ship at least 2 experiment winners into permanent product or marketing flows

-Our analysis of 7,857 Key Results found "Publish" was one of the top 10 most common KR verbs — and one of the lowest-performing.
-Teams that replaced publish-based KRs with outcome-based ones (traffic → leads → conversion) saw significantly higher completion rates and, more importantly, significantly higher revenue impact from the same content investment.
+"Publish" specifically was one of the top 10 most common KR verbs — and one of the lowest-performing.
+Teams that replaced publish-based KRs with outcome-based equivalents (traffic → leads → conversion) saw significantly higher completion rates and higher revenue impact from the same content investment.
+See the full verb frequency analysis for the complete breakdown.

 What High-Performing Growth Teams Do Differently